[Note: BBWI fiscal year ends January]

 - Bath & Body Works Stock Up 15% in A Month, What’s Next?

-We forecast Bath & Body Works Revenues to be $7.5 billion for the fiscal year 2022, down 5% y-o-y.
-Looking at the bottom line, we now forecast earnings per share to come in at $3.16.
-Given the changes to our revenues and EPS forecast, we have revised Bath & Body Works Valuation to $45 per share, based on a $3.16 expected EPS and a 14.3x P/E multiple for the fiscal year 2022.
-That said, the company’s stock appears modestly cheap at the current levels, with our valuation at a 7% premium from the current market price.
-In light of rising interest rates and the threat of recession, the market is uncertain, but any further decline in the company’s stock could be used as an opportunity to buy the stock.
+We forecast Bath & Body Works Revenues to be $7.4 billion for the fiscal year 2023, down marginally y-o-y.
+Looking at the bottom line, we now forecast earnings per share to come in at $3.07.
+Given the changes to our revenues and EPS forecast, we have revised Bath & Body Works Valuation to $41 per share, based on a $3.07 expected EPS and a 13.5x P/E multiple for the fiscal year 2023.
+That said, the company’s stock appears cheap at the current levels, with our valuation at a 25% premium from the current market price.

 It is helpful to see how its peers stack up.
 Check out how Bath & Body Works’ Peers fare on metrics that matter.
 You will find other valuable comparisons for companies across industries at Peer Comparisons.